Leeds

 • Dave's Pies & Ale 350 Kirkstall Road Leeds LS4 2HQ Telephone(0113) 278 4555

 This small venue with six small tables and a couple of bar stools has a cosy and traditional feel despite only opening in November 2021.
 Large windows face Kirkstall Road allowing you to watch the world go by.
 One wall is covered with old mirrors from brewers and distillers.
 The traditional looking bar hosts three handpulls with beers usually from Yorkshire breweries.
 Two ciders are available, one of which is usually fruit flavoured.
-A fridge offers a small but interesting range of beers from local breweries including alcohol free ones.
+Also available is a small but interesting range of beers in bottles and cans from local breweries including alcohol free ones.
 A variety of pork pies (and peas) is also available.
 If visiting on a bank holiday Monday, please check social media to confirm if open.

 • Eat Your Greens 42 New York Street Leeds LS2 7DY Telephone(0113) 244 6896